The Czar Bomb

 A call from one of the guards brought him to the other side of the bunker, his flashlight revealing a row of small black boxes spaced out along where the wall and floor met.
 The boxes ringed the bunker, each attached to wires connected to the ones Rasul had discovered.

 He gently pried open the lid of one of the metal boxes to see it filled with blocks of black material labeled with “PVV-5A.”
-Each block had a wire running from it, and the wires were gathered in a sheaf joined to a single wire running to a battery in the box.
-The brown case of the battery was encrusted with white crystals, having corroded away over decades entombed in the bunker.
+It was explosive.
+Each block had a wire running from it, all gathered into a sheaf connected to a battery.
+He gently traced the wiring, and his experience told him that opening a latch on the boxcar would complete a circuit and detonate the explosives.
+And he had no doubt that any one detonation would set off all the explosives in the bunker.

 He took a deep breath, bracing himself for whatever was to come.
 His master badly wanted the device that was believed to rest in this bunker.
 He would get it for him, or die trying.
-He reached down and ever-so-gently pulled the leads off the battery.
+He reached down and ever-so-gently pulled the lead off the battery.

 Nothing!